anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 scripts <https://git.opnfv.org/samplevnf>`__ in
 conjunction with the `PROX
 tool <https://docs.anuket.io/projects/samplevnf/en/latest/testing/user/userguide/index.html>`__
-offers an open source implementation for this type of testing.
+offers an open-source implementation for this type of testing.

 VMTP
 ''''